 For example, surveys ask references how well a candidate has used a variety of instructional methods to accommodate diverse student populations, how well the candidate conveys information in a variety of formats, and if the candidate encourages students helping them rise to challenging tasks, among other relevant questions.

 That specific, detailed feedback from each reference is summarized in a comprehensive candidate report.
 Since references are all answering the same survey for each candidate competing for a position, a comparison report enables search committees to compare candidates on equal footing.
-“It really brings all the references’ feedback together in one spot,” said Dr. Venkat Reddy, dean of the College of Business and associate vice chancellor for online programs.
+“It really brings all the references’ feedback together in one spot,” said Dr. Venkat Reddy, Chancellor.
 “So I get to take a look at the strengths and weaknesses of the candidates.”